 The school communicates with parents through notices, telephone calls, reports, conferences, and emails.
-Children in grades K-4 will bring home a communication folder every day.
+Children in grades JK-4 will bring home a communication folder every day.
 This will contain homework assignments and any communication to you from the staff or faculty.
 Please review the contents of the folder and send it back to school the next day.
-Any written communication for your child's teacher, the office, or the Head of School should also be sent to school in the communication folder.
+Any written communication for your child's teacher, the office, or an Administrator should also be sent to school in the communication folder.